Graphs in the 3--sphere with maximum symmetry: Introduction

 Let $m_g$ denote the maximum order of such a group $G$ acting on a pair $(S^3, \Gamma)$, for all embeddings of finite graphs $\Gamma$ of a fixed genus $g$ into $S^3$.
 In this paper we will determine $m_g$ and classify all finite graphs $\Gamma$ which realize the maximum order $m_g$.

-A similar question for the pair $(S^3, \Sigma_g)$, where $\Sigma_g$ is the closed orientable surface of genus $g$, has been studied in \cite{WWZZ}, and the corresponding maximum order $OE_g$ of finite groups acting on $(S^3, \Sigma_g)$ for all possible embeddings $\Sigma_g\subset S^3$ is obtained.
+A similar question for the pair $(S^3, \Sigma_g)$, where $\Sigma_g$ is the closed orientable surface of genus $g$, was studied in \cite{WWZZ}.
+The corresponding maximum order $OE_g$ of finite groups acting on $(S^3, \Sigma_g)$ for all possible embeddings $\Sigma_g\subset S^3$ was obtained in that paper.

 Let $V_g$ denote the handlebody of genus $g$.
-Each graph $\Gamma\subset S^3$ of genus $g$ has a regular neighborhood $V_g$.
+Each graph $\Gamma\subset S^3$ of genus $g$ has a regular neighborhood which is homeomorphic to $V_g$.
 Call $\Gamma$ {\it unknotted} if the complement of its regular neighborhood is also a handlebody, and otherwise {\it knotted}.

-Our first result of is a simple but significant observation, which claim $m_g=OE_g$, and can be considered as a version of [WWZZ, Theorem 2.2].
+Our first result is from a simple but significant observation, which claims $m_g=OE_g$, and can be considered as a version of [WWZZ, Theorem 1.1].

 \begin{theorem} For each $g>1$, $m_g=OE_g$, therefore $m_g$ are given in the following table.

 Moreover $m_g$ is realized by unknotted graphs for all $g$ except $g=21, 481$. \end{theorem}